romaindurand/maju/readme.md

 const myPoll = createPoll(['Matrix', 'Ghostbusters', 'Terminator', 'Stargate'])
 ```

 Use the poll's `addVotes()` function to cast votes.
-The object parameter must have a property for each poll option name.
-The value must be an integer between 0 and 5 (the higher the better, no "bad" or "excellent" rank to be speaking-language-independant).
+The array parameter must have an object for each vote.
+Each vote object must have a property for each poll option name.
+The value must be an integer between 0 and 5 (configurable via `createPoll` options), the higher the better.

 ```javascript
 myPoll.addVotes([{ Matrix: 5, Stargate: 1, Ghostbusters: 0, Terminator: 2 }])